unaschneck/pydar/README.md

 ## Retrieve Data from CASSINI Function Calls

-To collect flyby information and images from a feature on Titan, start by selecting a feature, for example: "Ontario Lacus"
+To collect flyby information and images for the latitude/longitude range of a named feature on Titan

 ### retrieveIDSByFeatureName()

-Retrieve a list of flyby IDs with their associated segments based on a feature name from titan
+Retrieve a list of flyby IDs with their associated segment numbers based on a feature name from Titan

 ```python
 retrieveIDSByFeatureName(feature_name=None)
 ```
-* **[REQUIRED]** feature_name (string): Feature name on Titan to give flyby ids and segments, not case-sensitive
+* **[REQUIRED]** feature_name (string): Feature name on Titan, not case-sensitive

 Feature names are retrieved from [feature_name_details.csv](https://github.com/unaschneck/pydar/blob/main/pydar/data/feature_name_details.csv)
 <details closed>